"It gave my father a chance to get closer to the gold than he ever got"- When Andre Agassi commented on winning the singles event at the 1996 Olympics

 "It's the greatest accomplishment I've ever had in this sport; to win a Grand Slam is the biggest thing you can accomplish inside your sport, but the Olympics is the biggest thing you can do in all of sports," Andre Agassi said.

-Andre Agassi's father, Emmanuel Mike Aghassian, was also an Olympian who represented Iran in boxing in 1948 and 1952 but was eliminated in the first round each time.
+Andre Agassi's father, Emmanuel Mike Aghassian, was also an Olympian who represented Iran in boxing in 1948 and 1952.
+But he was eliminated in the first round each time.
 He was present in Atlanta to see his son win the gold medal.

 Agassi claimed that celebrating his victory with his father gave the latter a chance to get closer to the gold medal than he ever got.